timothyb0912/blog/_posts/2021-12-24-Personal-data-science.md

 ## What is personal data science?

-This all brings up the question of what is "personal data science," before we go too far down the rabbit hole of "why may I want to do this?"
+This discussion brings up the question of what is "personal data science," before we go too far down the rabbit hole of "why may I want to do this?"
 The basic idea is that personal data science is the application of data science perspectives and techniques